AuxXxilium/arc/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **Screenshots**
-If applicable, add screenshots from Arc - Sysinfo menu.
+Screenshots from Arc - Sysinfo menu. <- IMPORTANT

 **Additional context**
 Add any other context about the problem here.